shawngmc/division42llc-dotnet-webca/README.md

+# shawngmc/division2llc-dotnet-webca
+An experimental fork of division42llc/dotnet-webca to test enhancements and auto-build.

 # division42llc/dotnet-webca
 Docker Image: microsoft/aspnetcore-build:latest image with a custom CA web application hosted on port 8080, running as a non-privileged user.
 This is a web application which hosts a self-signed